wp-plugins/wordpress-bootstrap-css/readme.txt

 browsers as far as possible.

 Twitter Bootstrap does this extremely well.

+From Twitter Bootstrap:
+*Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
+It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more*

+Many themes do not allow you to add custom CSS files easily.
+Even Thesis!
+So we take another approach and inject the CSS as one of the FIRST items in the HTML HEAD section.
+This way, no other CSS interferes and these may be used as a foundation/reset CSS.

+The Twitter Bootstrap CSS is only part of the solution.
+They have now released Javascript libraries to complement their Bootstrap solution.
+These may also be added to your site with the option to add them to the HEAD (by default they are added to the footer).

 We also wanted the option to alternatively include "reset.css" and "normalize.css".
 These both form related roles as bootstrap, but are lighter.